jjmetzger/ML-Intro/README.md

 ### Option 2: Install with pyproject.toml (Using Poetry)
-This option is ideal if you're comfortable with using the Poetry package manager.
+This is the better option, but you will have to install poetry.

 1. **Clone the repository**